djizus/x402-casino/casino-agent/PROTOCOL.md

 - `registerPlayer` performs the signup handshake with a player agent, then forwards the seating request to the appropriate table agent.
 - `startRoom` proxies to the table agent’s `startGame` entrypoint with optional overrides.
 - `listRooms` returns lobby summaries, while `recordGameEvent` ingests structured telemetry from table agents.

+Room summaries/snapshots expose each table’s `tableAgentCardUrl` and (when known) `tableBaseUrl`, so other agents can join a specific room by hitting that poker-table endpoint directly.
+When using the embedded launcher you can optionally supply `launchOptions.port` to bind a table to a fixed port.

 ---